simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 ### Legacy Systems and Outdated Technologies

 One of the major challenges in securing ICS is the age of many systems and the use of outdated technologies.
-Many of these systems were originally designed before cybersecurity was a significant concern and were not built with security features in mind.
-As a result, they are **vulnerable to cyber attacks**, and enterprises face challenges in retrofitting security measures onto these systems without disrupting their operations.
+Many of these systems were originally designed before cybersecurity was a significant concern and weren't built with security features in mind.
+As a result, they're **vulnerable to cyber attacks**, and enterprises face challenges in retrofitting security measures onto these systems without disrupting their operations.

 On top of that, many ICS components have a long lifespan, and enterprises may be reluctant to replace them due to the high cost and potential disruption to their operations.
 This means that **outdated technologies** may remain in use for many years, leaving enterprises vulnerable to cyber attacks.